 The following information provided to this agency is protected from disclosure to the general public: names, mail and e-mail addresses, credit card information and State of North Dakota Login ID.

 We may be required to disclose the information listed above pursuant to a court order.
-In addition, we may be authorized to share this information with other state agencies for purposes of child support enforcement, law enforcement, collection of debts owed to the State or its political subdivisions (and any other purpose authorized by law).
+In addition, we may be authorized to share this information with other state agencies for purposes of child support, law enforcement, collection of debts owed to the State or its political subdivisions (and any other purpose authorized by law).
 Information not specifically addressed in this policy must be disclosed pursuant to the North Dakota Open Records Law.

 In order to protect the information being gathered, this site has security measures in place including firewalls, encryption, and authenticated access to internal databases where needed.